One of Norway's most intriguing foods (to foreigners at least) is eaten daily by many Norwegians for breakfast, lunch, or as a snack.

 Ståle didn't give up after my first taste of brunost ended quickly with a screwed up face and a mess in the bin.
 A few weeks later he tried again, but this time incorporated some brown cheese into a sauce for pancakes.

-This was much nicer and made the most of the brunost's sweetness.
+This was much better and made the most of the brunost's sweetness.
 I recommend trying this out as a good introduction to the unique flavour.

 For me, the most off-putting aspect of brunost is the colour.
 During my first tasting session, I couldn't help but notice the similarity in hue with my floor.
 So much so, I had to take a photo.